percona/percona-server/doc/source/release-notes/Percona-Server-5.7.14-7.rst

  then shutdown will wait for a long time for the log tracker thread to quit, which it never does.
 Bug fixed :bug:`1606821`.

- Changed page tracking was initialized too late by |InnoDB|.
+ Changed page tracking was initialized too late by InnoDB.
 Bug fixed :bug:`1612574`.

  Fixed stack buffer overflow if :variable:`--ssl-cipher` had more than 4000